 July 9 - Saturn at Opposition The ringed planet will be at its closest approach to Earth and its face will be fully illuminated by the Sun.
 It will be brighter than any other time of the year and will be visible all night long.
 This is the best time to view and photograph Saturn and its moons.
 A medium-sized or larger telescope will allow you to see Saturn's rings and a few of its brightest moons.

-January 31 - Full Moon, Supermoon, Blue Moon The Moon will be located on the opposite side of the Earth as the Sun and its face will be will be fully illuminated.
-This phase occurs at 13:27 UTC.
-Since this is the second full moon in the same month, it is sometimes referred to as a blue moon.
-This is also the last of two supermoons for 2018.
-The Moon will be at its closest approach to the Earth and may look slightly larger and brighter than usual.
-January 31 - Total Lunar Eclipse.
-A total lunar eclipse occurs when the Moon passes completely through the Earth's dark shadow, or umbra.
-During this type of eclipse, the Moon will gradually get darker and then take on a rusty or blood red color.
-The eclipse will be visible throughout most of western North America, eastern Asia, Australia, and the Pacific Ocean.
+July 16 - Full Moon The Moon will be located on the opposite side of the Earth as the Sun and its face will be will be fully illuminated.
+This phase occurs at 21:38 UTC.
+This full moon was known by early Native American tribes as the Full Buck Moon because the male buck deer would begin to grow their new antlers at this time of year.
+This moon has also been known as the Full Thunder Moon and the Full Hay Moon.
+July 16 - Partial Lunar Eclipse.
+A partial lunar eclipse occurs when the Moon passes through the Earth's partial shadow, or penumbra, and only a portion of it passes through the darkest shadow, or umbra.
+During this type of eclipse a part of the Moon will darken as it moves through the Earth's shadow.
+The eclipse will be visible throughout most of Europe, Africa, central Asia, and the Indian Ocean.
 (NASA Map and Eclipse Information)